 The 2012-2013 Biennial Operating Budget.
-Significant changes were made to the New Hampshire Medicaid Program during the 2011 legislative session.
+Significant changes were made to New Hampshire Medicaid during the 2011 legislative session.
 Notably, Chapter 125, Laws of 2011 directs the current fee-for-service program be converted to a formal managed care model effective July 2012 with Medicaid and Children's Health Insurance Program (CHIP) combined into one Medicaid managed care program.
 The estimated budgeted cost savings for the biennium are \$16 million for the current fee-for-service program and an additional \$4.7 million for the transition of the CHIP program into the combined Medicaid managed care program.
-The Department of Health and Human Services is currently developing the program design, and is engaging stakeholders through focus groups and hiring a contractor to write the request for proposal.
+DHHS issued a Request for Proposals for Medicaid Care Management Services in October 2011 and the Governor and Executive Council approved contracts with three managed care organizations on May 9, 2012.
+The State Plan Amendment (SPA) for this initiative (12-006) was submitted to CMS on March 30, 2012 and was approved on August 24, 2012.

 The 2012-2013 operating budget also made significant reductions to New Hampshire's Uncompensated Care Payment Program.
 The budget funds payments to the State's critical access hospitals, but discontinues payments made to the rehabilitation specialty hospitals and the larger, non-critical access hospitals.
-Below is a table depicting aggregate Uncompensated Care Payments, including both federal and state funding sources, over the last several years.
+Below is a table depicting aggregate Uncompensated Care Payments, including both federal and State funding sources, over the last several years.

 State Fiscal Year Uncompensated Care Payments

 2007 paid \$163,063,566

-2007 paid 2008 paid \$180,643,958
+2008 paid 180,643,958

-2009 paid \$178,040,743
+2009 paid 178,040,743

-2010 paid \$195,457,290
+2010 paid 195,457,290

-2011 paid (unaudited) \$207,698,608
+2011 paid 207,698,608

-2012 (budgeted) \$ 48,735,473
+2012 paid 48,735,473

-2013 (budgeted) \$ 52,889,190
+2013 projected 53,389,190

-Particularly following the changes made to the DSH Program in fiscal year 2011, some of the hospitals have become increasingly concerned about their Medicaid Enhancement Tax liability compared to the DSH payment received.
+Particularly following the changes made to the DSH Program in fiscal year 2011, some of the hospitals have become increasingly concerned about their MET liability compared to the DSH payment received.
 The DSH Program also sustained deep cuts pursuant to the 2012-2013 operating budget.
-With the reduction in DSH payments for the non-critical access hospitals, hospitals are seeking ways to offset their Medicaid Enhancement Tax liability or to eliminate the tax entirely.
-This is being carried out through various means, including challenges to previous interpretations of net patient service revenue, prior year tax credits, constitutional challenges, and current year payment plans.
-As discussed previously, many hospitals have applied for refunds and/or credits of Medicaid enhancement tax payments made in previous years totaling approximately \$73 million.
-Refunds/credits may necessitate adjustment to uncompensated care payments made to hospitals.
+With the reduction in DSH payments for the non-critical access hospitals, hospitals are seeking ways to offset their MET liability or to eliminate the tax entirely.
+This is being carried out through various means, including challenges to previous interpretations of net patient service revenue, prior year tax credits, constitutional challenges, and litigation against DHHS.
+As noted above, many hospitals applied for refunds and/or credits of MET payments made in previous years totaling approximately \$89 million, which refunds/credits may necessitate adjustment to uncompensated care payments made to hospitals.
 The State cannot now predict the outcome of this matter or the amount, if any, of any refunds or adjustments that might be required.
 See "STATE FINANCES-State Revenues"